PrismLauncher/prismlauncher.org/src/index.md

       <div>
         <h1>Minecraft Instance Management </h1>
         <div class="subtitle">
-          <p>Did your settings ever reset after launching an older version?
-Did you ever accidentally break a world because you opened it in an old version?
+          <p>Have your settings ever reset after launching an older version?
+Have you ever accidentally broken a world because you opened it in an old version?
-          Are you tired of manually switching mods for different versions, installing modloaders?<p>
+          Are you tired of manually switching mods and installing modloaders for different versions?<p>
           <p>Prism Launcher can help.
-Each Minecraft instance has its own folder, with separate mods, resource packs and other things.</p>
+Each Minecraft instance has its own folder, with completely separate mods, resource packs, and settings for each instance.</p>
         </div>
         <br>
       </div>